 Hume’s Politics: Coordination and Crisis in the History of England

 Contributors will include:

-Ruth Abbey Professor of Political Science at the University of Notre Dame, has been appointed Book Review Editor of The Review of Politics as of July 1, 2014.
-She will henceforward be selecting books to be reviewed as well as solitciting reviews of them.
-A graduate of Monash and McGill Universities, Abbey has published studies of Nietzsche's middle period, Charles Taylor, contemporary feminism and liberalism, conceptions of marriage, animals ethcis, and cyberdemocracy.
+Ruth Abbey, Professor of Political Science at the University of Notre Dame, has been appointed Book Review Editor of The Review of Politics as of July 1, 2014.
+She will henceforward be selecting books to be reviewed as well as soliciting reviews of them.
+A graduate of Monash and McGill Universities, Abbey has published studies of Nietzsche's middle period, Charles Taylor, contemporary feminism and liberalism, conceptions of marriage, animal ethcis, and cyberdemocracy.